Welcome to Sora!

 The Online Scholastic Book Fair is Now Open!
-Sunday, February 24th – Saturday, March 9th.
+Sunday, December 1 – Saturday, December 14.

 Shop cash free by setting up an eWallet account and designating funds for your child to use at the fair.
 Check out the details here.

 Hi Kiddos!
 It’s time to hit the books and to make personal connections with the text using a strategy called the Double-Entry Journal.
 We will be reading the picture book The Girl Who Thought in Pictures: The Story of Dr. Temple Grandin by Julia Finley Mosca.